icopy-site/awesome/docs/awesome/awesome-go.md

 - [Orbit](https://github.com/gulien/orbit) - A simple tool for running commands and generating files from templates.
 - [peg](https://github.com/pointlander/peg) - Peg, Parsing Expression Grammar, is an implementation of a Packrat parser generator.
 - [Plik](https://github.com/root-gg/plik) - Plik is a temporary file upload system (Wetransfer like) in Go.
+- [portal](https://github.com/SpatiumPortae/portal) - Portal is a quick and easy command-line file transfer utility from any computer to another.
 - [protoncheck](https://github.com/servusdei2018/protoncheck) - ProtonMail module for waybar/polybar/yabar/i3blocks.
 - [restic](https://github.com/restic/restic) - De-duplicating backup program.
 - [sake](https://github.com/alajmo/sake) - sake is a command runner for local and remote hosts.